Vladimir Grachev: Social activity

-In addition to his main profession, Grachev is chairman of the Public Council of Rostekhnadzor Public Council of the Rostechnadzor, member of the Public Council SC "Rosatom".
+In addition to his main profession, Grachev is chairman of the Public Council of Rostekhnadzor.

 Grachev is actively cooperating with the authorities.
-He is member of the Supreme Environmental Council of the State Duma Committee on Natural Resources, Environment and Ecology; member of the Advisory Board under the Chairman of the Accounts Chamber of the Russian Federation.
+He is member of the Supreme Environmental Council of the State Duma Committee on Natural Resources, Environment and Ecology; member of the advisory board under the Chairman of the Accounts Chamber of the Russian Federation.

 Interaction with international organizations, participation in international projects, symposia, conferences, forums - all this is an integral part of Grachev's activity.
 He is member of the Parliamentary Assembly of the Council of Europe, the Russian Federation Commission for UNESCO.

 In 2001, Grachev founded the Ecological Movement of Concrete Deeds.
 This is a social movement whose goal was protection of the environment and human health, environmental safety and prevention of environmental and technological disasters through concrete actions.
-On its basis in 2010 the International Environmental Non-Governmental Organization «GREENLIGHT»«GREENLIGHT» was established.
+On its basis in 2010 the International Environmental Non-Governmental Organization GREENLIGHT was established.
 Grachev is currently chairman of its executive board.

-«GREENLIGHT» is an international public environmental organization created to promote the establishment and development of clean and safe forms of energy production, to actively promote, conserve and restore the natural environment and interested in continual improvements in the areas of environmental protection and health care.
+GREENLIGHT is an international public environmental organization created to promote the establishment and development of clean and safe forms of energy production, to actively promote, conserve and restore the natural environment and interested in continual improvements in the areas of environmental protection and health care.
 The organization focuses on a number of activities, among them: natural resources management; environmental monitoring, providing independent and transparent view of the environmental performance of a wide range of projects; public participation in environmental policy implementation; creation of a favorable ecological environment and human habitat.